moment/luxon/docs/zones.md

 ### Invalid times

 Some local times simply don't exist.
-In the Northern Hemisphere, Spring Forward involves shifting the local time forward by (usually) one hour.
+The Spring Forward DST shift involves shifting the local time forward by (usually) one hour.
 In my zone, `America/New_York`, on March 12, 2017 the millisecond after 1:59:59.999 became 3:00:00.000.
 Thus the times between 2:00:00.000 and 2:59:59.000, inclusive, don't exist in that zone.
 But of course, nothing stops a user from constructing a DateTime out of that local time.

 If you create such a DateTime from scratch, the missing time will be advanced by an hour: